diewland/nft-tool/README.md

 # nft-tool

 ### TODO
+* config from/to token_id for validate input
 * cache retrived images
-* skip if no contract in config but bind to finish event + qs support